Proposal of a Checking Parameter in the Simulated Annealing Method Applied to the Spin Glass Model

 \section{Abstract}

 We propose a checking parameter utilizing the breaking of the Jarzynski equality in the simulated annealing method using the Monte Carlo method.
-This parameter is obtained by applying the Jarzynski equality, and is convenient to investigate the efficiency of annealing schedules.
-By using this parameter, it is detected that the system is not in local minima of the free energy and the system has reached equilibrium or near-equilibrium.
-For the spin glass model, we consider the application to the $\pm J$ Ising spin glass model.
+This parameter is based on the Jarzynski equality.
+By using this parameter, to detect that the system is in global minima of the free energy under gradual temperature reduction is possible.
+Thus, by using this parameter, one is able to investigate the efficiency of annealing schedules.
+We apply this parameter to the $\pm J$ Ising spin glass model.
 The application to the Gaussian Ising spin glass model is also mentioned.
-We discuss that the breaking of the Jarzynski equality in this study is induced by the system being trapped in local minima of the free energy.
-As an example, we perform a Monte Carlo simulation to the $\pm J$ Ising spin glass model, and show the efficiency of the use of the present parameter.
+We discuss that the breaking of the Jarzynski equality is induced by the system being trapped in local minima of the free energy.
+By performing Monte Carlo simulations of the $\pm J$ Ising spin glass model and a glassy spin model proposed by Newman and Moore, we show the efficiency of the use of this parameter.